karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-06.md

 We need to ensure that our future solution provides property security to our intellectual property and candidate data.

 ### Decision

+ -  Data in Transit Encrypted using oAuth
+ -  Data at Rest is Encrpyted using AES on sensitive data
+ -  Implement comprehensive Logging and Monitoring for tracability
-We need to perform a Threat Model against our system, using Micrsoft STRIDE.
+ -  Perform a Threat Model against our system design, using Micrsoft STRIDE approach
-Data in Transit and at Rest is Encrpyted.
-TBC

 ### Alternatives Considered